Jmr3366/Lib_ActionPads/README.md

       - You record several "legs" of token movement to create a final movie
   - Token ID and Asset ID output

-Many features can be linked together such that a series of action can take place by player token movement.
+Many features can be linked together such that a series of actions can take place by player token movement or player interactions.
 GMs retain full control

 Other features that are under development include (these may not all be realized)